ibm-cloud-docs/dl/about.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# About the IBM Cloud Direct Link Dedicated solution
+# About the {{site.data.keyword.cloud_notm}} Direct Link Dedicated solution
 {: #dl-dedicated-solution}

-The IBM Cloud Direct Link Dedicated solution lets customers terminate a single-tenant, fiber-based cross-connect into their own {{site.data.keyword.cloud_notm}} private network connection.
-This offering can be used by customers with colocation facilities that are next to IBM Cloud PoPs and data centers.
+The {{site.data.keyword.cloud}} Direct Link Dedicated solution lets customers terminate a single-tenant, fiber-based cross-connect into their own {{site.data.keyword.cloud_notm}} private network connection.
+This offering can be used by customers with colocation facilities that are next to {{site.data.keyword.cloud_notm}} PoPs and data centers.
 It can also be used by network service providers (NSPs) that deliver circuits to customer premises or to other data centers.
+{: shortdesc}

 ## Use cases

 These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-Both cases are are used: (1) when you want dedicated connectivity for mission-critical workloads, (2) when you need dedicated, single-tenant connections between a client and IBM, (3) when diverse ports in a point of presence (PoP) are available, or (4) when you require link aggregation group (LAG) support for 10 GB or greater speeds.
+Both cases are used: (1) when you want dedicated connectivity for mission-critical workloads, (2) when you need dedicated, single-tenant connections between a client and IBM, (3) when diverse ports in a point of presence (PoP) are available, or (4) when you require link aggregation group (LAG) support for 10 GB or greater speeds.

-### Use case 1: Customer on-premises facility to IBM Cloud
+### Use case 1: Customer on-premises facility to {{site.data.keyword.cloud_notm}}

 This use case is recommended when deterministic latency is required.

 ![Figure 1](/images/direct-link-dedicated.png)

-### Use case 2: Customer colocation to IBM Cloud
+### Use case 2: Customer colocation to {{site.data.keyword.cloud_notm}}

 This use case is recommended when ultra-low latency is required.

 ![Figure 2](/images/dedicated-model-colo.png)